 The main benefit of timber hoarding temporary fencing is that timber is an inexpensive material and can be very easily cut, carved and hammered together.
 Timber hoardings have a lower up-front cost but they do have on-going costs for care, treatments and repairs.

-Timber hoardings that have been weakened by the environmental elements are easy to snap and be knocked over, allowing easy access to burglars or predators.
+Timber hoardings that have been weakened by environmental elements are easy to snap and be knocked over, allowing easy access to burglars or predators.

-Galvanised Steel is the result of coating the steel with zinc.
+Galvanised steel is the result of coating the steel with zinc.
 This makes the material stronger and more durable.

 Natural elements are ineffective against steel temporary fencing and pre-galvanised steel fencing is resistant to rust.
 So once a structure is up, it requires no weather-related repair.